chrisfrank/audite/README.md

 and sort them efficiently, but the CloudEvents spec mandates strings.
-To query events that conform exactly to the [CloudEvents JSON spec](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/json-format.md), select from the `audite_cloudevents` view instead of the underlying `audite_changefeed` table:
+To query events that conform exactly to the [CloudEvents JSON spec](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/json-format.md), select from the `audite_cloudevent` view instead of the underlying `audite_changefeed` table:

 ```sh